mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "However, the codex of the senate makes clear that any interruption of any kind during deliberation is illegal.
 For this reason, I find you guilty of interruption of the senate during its deliberation."

-The conviction was expected, but it still hurt in an aggravating way.
-Like a tiny worm latched to my ribcage.
+The conviction was expected, but it still hurt.

 "The sentence shall be a period of three La'To in Ulukoma.
 Do you understa-"